websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/other-tools/liferay-npm-bundler/reference/npmbundlerrc-structure.md

 The liferay-npm-bundler is configured via a `.npmbundlerrc` file placed in the widget project's root folder.
 You can create a complete configuration manually or extend a configuration preset (via Babel).

-This article explains the `.npmbundlerrc` file's structure.
 See the `default preset reference <./how-the-default-preset-configures-the-liferay-npm-bundler.md>`_  to learn how the default preset configures the liferay-npm-bundler.
 See `Creating JavaScript Widgets with JavaScript Tooling <../../../../tooling/other-tools/liferay-js-generator/developer-guide/creating-a-js-widget-with-the-js-generator.md>`_ to learn how to use the liferay-npm-bundler along with the Liferay JS Generator to create JavaScript widgets.

 ## The Structure